How do I get to Alaska West?

 Do you only allow fly fishing?

 No!
-Most of our guests fish with fly rods most of the time, but we’re very happy to host guests who want to pull plugs for kings, or throw plastic baits for silvers, or fish centerpin rods for rainbows.
+Most of our guests fish with fly rods most of the time, but we’re very happy to host guests who want to use spinning gear for kings, or throw plastic baits for silvers, or fish centerpin rods for rainbows.

 What’s the best time to go?

-We’re open from the second week in June through the first of September.
+We’re open from the third week in June through the last week in August.
 It’s a short season, and we’re only open when the fishing is fantastic.

 The best time to go depends on what you want to catch.
 From mid-June to mid-July, king salmon are the most popular target, with rainbow fishing picking up in July as well.
 The second half of July provides a shot at the salmon grand slam (all five species, all on flies, in one day), and the most varied rainbow fishing.
-In August and early September, silver mania sweeps the Kanektok and the trout just keep getting fatter as fall arrives.
+In August, silver mania sweeps the Kanektok and the trout just keep getting fatter as fall arrives.

 What if I don’t have all the gear?